uoeIDS/IDS_website/content/assessments/project.en.md

 The two 'check-in' points are not assessed and do not count towards your final grade.
 A check-in will consist of a discussion with a tutor to receive feedback on your current progress and on your future plans.
 We highly recommend that you put in some effort into preparing for these check-in discussions so that your check-in discussion runs smoothly and that you receive as much feedback as possible.

+**You can add any feedback and suggestions you receive from your tutor for you to refer back to in the future in your project_template *README.md* file**

 - **Week 6**: You should demonstrate that you have a basic understanding of the data you have selected and have made initial steps in cleaning, summarising and visualising your data.
 We will be looking to understand whether you have a clear problem statement and that you have a plan as to how you would explore the data to answer your statement.

-- **Week 9**: At this stage, you should be able to demonstrate a reasonable understanding of your data and to make some comments in relation to your problem statement, and thinking carefully about what type of model to use.
+- **Week 10**: At this stage, you should be able to demonstrate a reasonable understanding of your data and to make some comments in relation to your problem statement, and thinking carefully about what type of model to use.
 We will be looking to see if your plans are appropriate and reasonable to be completed within the last two week, and that you have thought carefully about your presentation and report.

-It is important to NOT miss these workshops for the health of your final group project.
+**It is important to NOT miss these workshops for the health of your final group project.**

 <!-- Delete -->
 <!--